 To paraphrase the old saying about cameras, the best tripod is the one that you have with you.
 Our top pick can go with you anywhere.
 The Griptight One Mount & GP stand weighs very little and folds down to fit into the same small bag or pocket where you keep your phone.
 The GripTight can hold even large phones like the iPhone XS tightly, while the flexible legs are equally at home sitting on a flat surface or wrapping around a tree branch.
 That makes this stand more flexible for taking interesting shots at home and abroad without weighing you down.

 When extended, the tripod can hold your phone just over 6 inches high, and the legs are rigid enough that you can hold onto them and use the tripod as a hand-held camera mount.
 Now, this is one of the more expensive models out there, but its flexibility and features make this tripod worth the price.
-If you want even more flexibility, consider adding the $18.99 magnetic tripod, which can cling to metal objects thanks to powerful magnets in the feet.

 The standard extending-leg tripod is a go-to gadget for photographers for a reason: It is damn useful.
 So, don't rule out a small, compact standard tripod as an accessory for your iPhone.
 This Ravelli model is fairly cheap, folds down into a compact package and includes the mount that holds your iPhone in place.